vimalmenon/backend.completeautomate/README.md

   - [ ] Channel to show both channel details and videos
   - [ ] Ability to change status of the task (Give Edit Button)
   - [ ] Use Correct URL
+  - [ ] Show Channel and Video in tabs
   - [ ] Ability to perform all actions from GUI
 - [ ] Fix transcripts for grammar and naming errors
 - [ ] Add Playlist details to YouTube Video DB